Izumemori/paste.solutions/README.md

 New pastes can be created at https://paste.solutions/.
 They can be saved by either pressing the 'save' icon, or by pressing Ctrl + S.

-There's also a rest endpoint at https://paste.solutions/api/upload that accepts json in the following format:

 ## Viewing snippets

 The format of the endpoint is https://paste.solutions/{id}.{extension}.